Rodeo (Travis Scott album)

-Rodeo is the debut studio album by American rapper and record producer Travis Scott.
+Rodeo is the debut studio album by American rapper Travis Scott.
 It was released on September 4, 2015, through Grand Hustle Records and distributed by Epic Records.
-The album features guest appearances from Quavo, Future, 2 Chainz, Juicy J, Kacy Hill, The Weeknd, Swae Lee, Chief Keef, Kanye West, Justin Bieber, Young Thug, Toro y Moi and Schoolboy Q, while the production was provided by Scott himself, alongside several high-profile record producers such as WondaGurl, Allen Ritter, Mike Dean, Metro Boomin, Frank Dukes, and Sonny Digital, among others.
+The album features guest appearances from Quavo, Future, 2 Chainz, Juicy J, Kacy Hill, The Weeknd, Swae Lee, Chief Keef, Kanye West, Justin Bieber, Young Thug, Toro y Moi, and Schoolboy Q, while production was provided by Scott himself, alongside WondaGurl, Allen Ritter, Mike Dean, Metro Boomin, Frank Dukes, and Sonny Digital, among others.

 Rodeo was supported by two singles: "3500" and "Antidote".
 The latter became his highest-charting single in the US Billboard Hot 100 at the time, peaking at number 16.
 The album received generally favorable reviews from critics and debuted at number three on the US Billboard 200.
-In May 2017, the album was certified platinum by the Recording Industry Association of America (RIAA).
+In August 2024, the album was certified double platinum by the Recording Industry Association of America (RIAA).